MaahirG/DepthDataApplication/README.md

 To make the application easy to use, and start right when the TX2/Xavier is powered on, I used a service file(.service) that runs a script (.sh) that initiates the recording application (./recording.out) upon start up.

 ### See Colab link for depth analysis - CNN based model
+### SAVE 'depth1' folder to your google drive to test out CNN code in colab!

 ### Quick Start
 **--> clone repo**